by Erin Marissa Russell

-- The scent of durian can evacuate a building and has been compared to smelly socks, sewage, onions, rotten eggs, or turpentine.
+- The strong smell of durian can evacuate a building and has been compared to smelly socks, sewage, onions, rotten eggs, or turpentine.
 One of the more flattering descriptions of durian’s aroma compares it to a stronger version of almonds.

-- The smell of durian is so disagreeable to many noses that the fruits are banned from some public transport systems in Asia.
-In some places, it’s forbidden to eat durian in public at all.
-It’s common for people to prepare or eat durian outside so the scent won’t linger in their homes.
-Jackfruit is occasionally banned from public consumption in certain areas, too, though its smell is not nearly as strong as that of durian.
+- The strong odor of durian is so disagreeable to many noses that the fruits are banned from some public transport systems in Asia.
+In some places, it’s forbidden to eat durian in public places at all.
+It’s common for people to prepare or eat durian outside so the pungent smell won’t linger in their homes.
+Jackfruit is occasionally banned from public consumption in certain areas, too, though its strong aroma is not nearly as strong as the durian smell.